How to Fight Insomnia to Get Better Sleep After Back Surgery

 Preparing for your recovery before you undergo surgery is the first step in battling insomnia and ensuring you get the maximum amount of rest possible.
 Making sure you have the proper mattress and pillows to keep your spine supported and aligned can give you the extra comfort you need for a better night’s sleep.
 Create a relaxing atmosphere in your bedroom with extra pillows, cushioning, and other comfort items that will eliminate any unnecessary stress for the beginning of your recovery.

 If you continue to experience insomnia because of back pain, changing your sleeping position can help.
-Certain sleeping positions, such as on your stomach, can place unwanted pressure on your spine while recovering from back surgery, causing more discomfort and pain.
+Certain sleeping positions, such as on your stomach, can place unwanted pressure on your spine, causing more discomfort and pain.
 The best way for back surgery patients to sleep post-procedure is actually, on your back with your knees bent.
 This position relieves pressure and pain by supporting both the cervical and thoracic spine.

 Weeks After Surgery

-It is also important to re-establish your regular sleep schedule after back surgery as soon as possible to combat insomnia.
+It is also important to re-establish your regular sleep schedule as soon as possible to help combat insomnia.
 Interruptions in your sleep schedule can happen from the anesthesia, while recovering in a busy hospital or from taking naps during the day which can temporarily throw off your internal clock.